dlemon/mongoose-gridstore/README.md

 # mongoose-gridstore
-mongoose plugin for storing attachments to your document schema.
+Promise based mongoose plugin for storing large size attachments to your document schema.

 ## Installation

 ```shell
 npm install mongoose-gridstore
 ```
 or add it to your `package.json`.

-## Status
-This package contains the interface description only.
-Implementation is ready May 25th.

 ## Usage
-This module is a mongoose plugin that decorates your schema with attachments.
+This module is a mongoose plugin that decorates your schema with large size attachments.

 ### Schema decoration
 ```javascript